kodify/frontend-test/README.md

 ## Access to the project

-you need to add next entry in your hosts file
+you need to add the next entry in your hosts file

     127.0.0.1       kodify.vagrant